jadecobra/python_tdd_exercises/source/data_structures/none.rst

   the terminal_ goes back to the command line

-* I install the Python packages listed in the requirements file_
+* I install the Python packages I gave in the requirements file_

   .. code-block:: python
     :emphasize-lines: 1